Ask AI

 Input

-• Operation (BINARY-OPERATOR) The mathematical operation you want to apply to the list.
-You'll select one from a dropdown list of available options:
+• Binary Operator: This is the specific mathematical rule you want to apply to your list of numbers.
+You'll choose one from a dropdown menu:

 • Mean: Calculates the average of the numbers.

-• Variance: Measures how spread out the numbers are.
+• Variance: Measures how spread out the numbers are from their average.

 • Max: Finds the largest number in the list.